 As a best practice, clean up any temporary files created by scripts.

 When building an external monitor, it is common to manually test the successful execution of the commands.
 To test a command from an SE, it may be necessary to switch to the proper namespace or tenant.
 The production external monitor will correctly use the proper tenant.
-To manually switch tenants when testing a command from the SE CLI, follow the commands in the following KB: Manually Validate Server Health.
+To manually switch tenants when testing a command from the SE CLI, follow the commands in the following article: Manually Validate Server Health.

 - Script Code: Upload the script via copy/paste or uploading the file.
-The script is limited to 2k bytes.

 - Script Parameters: Enter any optional arguments to apply.
 These strings are passed in as arguments to the script, such as $1 = server IP, $2 = server port.